gibsonlab/chronostrain/examples/db_simple/README.md

 also install <a href="https://huttenhower.sph.harvard.edu/metaphlan/">MetaPhlAn</a> and know where the database files are located.

   By default (as of Oct.
-2022), one runs `metaphlan --install`, which downloads/extracts a tarball into `<PYTHON_LIBS>/site-packages/metaphlan/metaphlan_databases`.
+2022), according to the MetaPhlAn documentation, one runs `metaphlan --install`, which downloads/extracts a tarball into
+  `<PYTHON_LIBS>/site-packages/metaphlan/metaphlan_databases`.